wooorm/wooorm.github.io/post/alex.md

 A project that does focus on education is [Self-Defined](https://www.selfdefined.app) ([`tatianamac/selfdefined`](https://github.com/tatianamac/selfdefined)).
-Described in their own words as “A modern dictionary about us.
+Described in their own words as “A modern dictionary about us;
 We define our words, but they don’t define us.”
 While work in progress, it’s a valuable resource.
 The continued effort is worthy of support.
 I’m a sponsor, and dear reader, would suggest you do the same